Signals from Device Events

 Signals is a quarterly medical device adverse events newsletter.

-NOTE: The following Adverse Event data was extracted from the FDA MAUDE database using Device Events, a cloud-based software service that extracts, consolidates and provides comprehensive reports and trends on the millions of medical device adverse event reports that have been submitted to the FDA.
+NOTE: The following Adverse Event information was extracted from the FDA MAUDE database using Device Events, a cloud-based software service that extracts, consolidates, and provides comprehensive reports and trends on the millions of medical device adverse event reports submitted to the FDA.

-Spinal Cord Stimulators - Adverse Event Trend - Injury
+Breast Implants - Adverse Event Trend - Injuries

 IN THE NEWS